 Lund University finances most PhD positions with PhD studentships, but external scholarships are also allowed.
 New rules apply for external scholarships, therefore contact respective department office for more information.

 A full-time PhD student can receive their funding from various grants or research councils, pharmaceutical companies or similar.

 When PhD studentship holders have completed 50% (120 credits) of their studies, and again at 75% (180 credits), they are entitled to an incremental salary increase in accordance with the local agreement.
 The main supervisor and the PhD student fill in the form "etapplyftet" (etapplyftet).
 The completed and signed form is sent to the personnel staff at the department together with a copy of the signed certificate of completed half-time review.

 Students who intend to combine their studies with a professional occupation, such as clinical work, may be admitted to the PhD programe at any time during the year.
-The application must be accompanied by a certificate from the employer confirming that it is possible for the the student to set aside enough time in order to complete their studies (including all compulsory courses) in 8 years or less.
+The application must be signed by the employer, confirming that it is possible for the the student to set aside enough time in order to complete their studies (including all compulsory courses) in 8 years or less.

 Faculty funding for the PhD program

 The Research Studies Board is financing PhD students with a doctoral employment 3 months salary equivalent to the first salary level.
 These 3 months corresponds with the time spent on mandatory courses, and the funds are transferred directly to the supervisor.
 The funds are transferred the year after the PhD student has done the halftime review.
 If the review takes place after October 1st, the funds will be transferred after an additional year.
 A requirement to receive the funds is that there should be no more time passed between admission and halftime review than 30 months (unless there are legitimate reasons such as parental leave or sick leave).